padoura/afdemp_project_1/README.md

 # afdemp_project_1
 First individual project of Afdemp's Coding Bootcamp 3.
 It concerns a very simple, console-based, internal bank account management app.

+## Installation guide ##
+1) Connect to MySQL Server as administrator.
+2) Install the database by using the `afdemp_project_1/AfdempProject1/reset_database.sql` file.
+3) For Windows, run the project by double-clicking the `afdemp_project_1/AfdempProject1/run.bat` file.
+The batch file changes the code page of command prompt to enable the display of the euro sign (€).

 ## Database assumptions ##
 1) Column `users`.`username` is a candidate key (defined as `unique`).
 2) Column `users`.`password` is stored as `blob`.